DFJ Growth closes its third fund with $535 million

 Perhaps unsurprisingly, the firm — which has invested in a string of winners in previous years, including Box, SolarCity, Tesla, Twitter and Twilio — seems to think it’s early innings for what looks to be a good year for IPOs.
 The main reason, in his view: tech companies are again “providing public market investors access to growth companies that have become scarce in public markets.”

 It’s a rosy assessment, but Glein does have his concerns, he said, namely “things like the state of the global economy and unexpected events that might disrupt the market and adoption of new technologies for a period of time.”
-Still, these “tend to be short-lived” he added, saying that “overall, I’m hugely optimistic about the role innovation and technological advancement continues to play in making our world and society better.”
+Still, these “tend to be short-lived,” he added, saying that “overall, I’m hugely optimistic about the role innovation and technological advancement continues to play in making our world and society better.”

 Before we let Glein go, we touched on deal terms and whether they’re changing for later-stage companies.
 (We’ve gathered from conversations with other investors that terms are starting to favor them over management teams in a lot of cases.)

-He said his team has seem “some level of moderating valuation expectations more broadly in the private markets over the past 16 months, as some of the late stage investors have pulled back.”
+He said his team has seem “some level of moderating valuation expectations more broadly in the private markets over the past 16 months, as some of the late-stage investors have pulled back.”
 But he added that the strength of the public markets and recent IPO success stories are providing some “renewed buoyancy” across the board.

 Naturally, as with any experienced VC, Glein said his team won’t stop funding companies either way.
-“We’re playing the long game, and we try to always keep that in mind when evaluating the risk-reward tradeoffs of any opportunity.”
+“We’re playing the long game, and we try to always keep that in mind when evaluating the risk-reward trade-offs of any opportunity.”

 0